 The average investment is based on the book value of the potential capital budgeting acquisition.
 The beginning book value and the ending book value are averaged to obtain the average investment.
 Beginning book value is the book value at the beginning of year 1 and ending book value is the book value at the end of the useful life of the proposed investment.

-Average investment = [Book value at beginning of year 1 + Book value at end of useful life] /2
+Average investment = [Book value beginning of year 1 + Book value end of useful life]/2

 Interpret the Accounting Rate of Return

-The ARR is expressed as a percentage return, such as 6.93%.
+The ARR is expressed as a percentage return with two decimals displayed, such as 6.93%.
 This amount tells you that the company is expected to earn almost 7 cents of profit out each dollar it will have tied up in the investment If the ARR is equal to or greater than the required rate of return, the project is acceptable.
 If the investment is expected to generate a return that is less than the desired rate of return, it should be rejected.
 When comparing investments, the higher the ARR, the more attractive the investment.

 Limitations of the Accounting Rate of Return